symlex/symlex/README.md

 Symlex is maintained by [Michael Mayer](https://blog.liquidbytes.net/about) and aims to simplify agile Web development by providing a working system that promotes best practices by example.
-Michael released his [first PHP framework](http://freshmeat.sourceforge.net/projects/awf) in 2001 and has previously worked with major framework vendors.
+Michael released his [first PHP framework](http://freshmeat.sourceforge.net/projects/awf) in 2001 and has worked with various major framework vendors in the past.
 Building this would not have been possible without a lot of prior work by other developers.
 Thank you to those and everyone who contributed!